 This course is a study of various tasks, wiring methods, materials, and associated NEC requirements that students will be required to work with in residential and commercial wiring courses.
-Also taught as ELT 110 Credits: 3 Lab Hours: 4 Theory Hours: 1

-EET 195: Selected Topics in Eet
+EET 195: Selected Topics in EET

 These are selected courses offered in areas of special interest to full and part-time students.
 Emphasis will be placed on principles and skills identified by the instructor.
 Upon course completion, the student should demonstrate the ability to apply theory and principles in constructing, testing, or modifying electronic circuits or systems.